cloudytuts/website/content/en/tutorials/git/how-to-squash-your-commits.md

 Rebasing can be done interactively, which is to say with a temporary file loaded into your shell's default text editor.
 This is by and far the most recommend way of rebasing, as you can visually see exactly what you are attempting to accomplish.
 Rebasing will occur after the temporary file is saved.
 If no syntax errors are detected and the rebase completes successfully, the file will be deleted.

 The two most common methods of rebasing are:
-* Rebase from HEAD to a `x` number of commits behind
+* Rebase from HEAD to an `x` number of commits behind
 * Rebase from a commit ID

 To rebase an `x` number of commits from `HEAD`, you would use the following command syntax with git.